Ultimate Southern Tanzania

 Days 12-14: Selous Game Reserve

 Four times the size of the Serengeti, little-known Selous is Africa’s largest expanse of uninhabited land.
-In the languid habitat of this immense coastal plateau, one third of Africa’s wild dogs den alongside some of the last black rhino in the region and a third of Tanzania's elephants.
+In the languid habitat of this immense coastal plateau, Masaai lions and massive herds of buffalo reside alongside some of the last black rhino in the region and a third of Tanzania's elephants.
 A raucous array of birdlife animates the hippo and croc-filled marshes of the Rufiji Delta.

 Day 15: Dar es Salaam

 Dar es Salaam—"haven of peace" in Arabic—is Tanzania’s largest city, commercial capital and East Africa’s most important port.
 Founded as a fishing village in 1862 by a sultan from Zanzibar, Dar today reflects a succession of Arab, German, British and Indian influences coloring its native African heritage.
 Travelers will enjoy its scenic harbor, sandy beaches, historic buildings and, for the adventurous, a visit to frenzied Kariakoo Market.